omrawaley/AB-Particles/README.md

 A horizontal and vertical force (which are added to the particle's velocity) is also pseudo-randomly generated (but restricted by a limit defined by the user) meaning each and every time you reset (and update + render) the particles, you'll have an entirely new effect.

+Bigger particles (defined by `size`) will also fall faster than smaller particles, giving the "explosion" a realistic feel.

 You can also define how many particles you want.
 (30 by default).

 Settings are configured inside the `User-Setup.h` header file.